Video: Controversial businessman Rhys Williams clearly outlines New Zealand First paid for the Inflection Point event in 2024 - SUPPLIED

 As lines between journalism, promotion, and politics dwindle, the public is left to navigate a fragmented political sphere where accountability is often deflected and affiliations are hidden beneath layers of plausible deniability.

-★ Contribute $12/month or more to enjoy an ad-free experience — and help keep truth-telling journalism alive.
+★ *Contribute just $12/month or more to enjoy an ad free experience and have truth driven reporting at your fingertips.